open-mmlab/mmhuman3d/docs/install.md

 pip install mmpose
 ```

-Optionally, you can also build MMPose from source in case you want to modify the code:
+Alternatively, you can also build MMPose from source in case you want to modify the code:

 ```shell
 git clone https://github.com/open-mmlab/mmpose.git